-While the COVID-19 pandemic is responsible for a massive uptick in remote positions and policies for workplaces, the “remote” concept has been around for a bit longer than the pandemic would make it seem.
+The COVID-19 pandemic is responsible for a massive uptick in remote positions and policies for workplaces.
+However, the “remote” concept has been around for a bit longer than the pandemic would make it seem.

-At some point, after all, the pandemic will end, and by then, working remotely is going to be as standard a practice as using the time clock.
+At some point, the pandemic will end, and working remotely will be a standard practice.

 In June 2020, Nicholas Bloom, a Senior Fellow at SIEPR (Stanford Institute for Economic Policy Research) found that 42% of the U.S workforce was working from home.
-That number has surely fluctuated in the past year and a half, but all the same, remote work is a popular benefit for today’s workforce.
+This number has surely fluctuated in the past year and a half.
+Similarly, working remote is a popular benefit for today’s workforce.